dhruvpai/dynamic-zipfian-profiler/README.md

 # Disclaimer

 This code works for a range of use cases, but can have lower accuracy as the non-linearity of the system increases, or as the data set size decreases.
 For these use cases, a potential solution to this problem might be finding sufficiently good hyperparameters for the regularization terms used in this code's version of the Levenberg-Marquardt algorithm.

+# Acknowledgement

+This work was performed during a summer research internship advised by Professor Chen Ding.
+Dylan McKellips pointed me to the "Dynamical approach to Zipf’s law" paper that this work is based on and provided advice for writing the code.
+This work was funded by an NSF REU grant.